docdann/gq-emf-390/README.md

 pip install pyserial
 ```

-Some of the examples require OpenGL
+Some of the examples require OpenGL and pygame

 ```bash
 pip install pyserial pygame PyOpenGL PyOpenGL_accelerate